tommasocortopassi/bank-telemarketing-prediction/README.md

 June 2013, and containing only a handful of the 22 features their selection procedure kept.
 Everything about the interest rate offered, the agent, the call context and the bank's internal client profiling is absent.
-Their reported ALIFT is also a different quantity from the `AP/baseline` column used here — see §5 of the notebook.
+Their reported ALIFT is also a different quantity from the `AP/baseline` column used here, see §5 of the notebook.

 ## Running it